twosavoie/twosavoie/README.md

-# Hi, I'm Lisa Savoie!
+# Hi, I'm Lisa Savoie! 🙂

 I'm a developer instructor at [Skillcrush](https://skillcrush.com "This is where I work"), the bootcamp where I learned to code.
 I was inspired by all the great instructors I came in contact with and I'm so proud to count myself as one of them now!
 I love helping people learn the skills they need to reach their goals.

-I'm also a freelance front-end developer and owner of [LS Codes][1]. 🙂
+I'm also a freelance front-end developer and owner of [LS Codes][1].

+*If you're interested in how I customized by profile, this [blog post][2] has a list of resources.

 <a href="https://www.linkedin.com/in/lisasavoie/">![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=LinkedIn&logoColor=white)</a>
 <a href="https://twitter.com/twosavoie">![Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=Twitter&logoColor=white)</a>